Imagine Curing Breast Cancer

 McBride registered as a patient with Olufunmilayo I. Olopade, MD, an international leader in breast cancer research.
-McBride's mastectomy and subsequent breast reconstruction were performed by Nora Jaskowiak, MD, and David H. Song, MD, MBA, respectively.
+McBride's mastectomy was performed by Nora Jaskowiak, MD, and a subsequent breast reconstruction followed.

 "They're remarkable," she said.
 "They worked so well together, and listened to me every step of the way."

 Today, McBride draws upon her experiences for inspiration in her role at the Noreen Fraser Foundation.

 Philanthropy is especially important amid shrinking science budgets, she said.